eclipse/microprofile-lra/README.md

       it did during the LRA;
    - `Compensated`: a participant has successfully compensated for the LRA.
    - `FailedToCompensate`: the participant was not able to compensate for the LRA.
-It must maintain information about the work it was to compensate until the coordinator sends it a forget message.
+It MUST maintain information about the work it was to compensate until the coordinator sends it a forget message.
    - `Completing`: the participant is tidying up after being told to complete.
    - `Completed`: the participant has confirmed that it has finished tidying up.
    - `FailedToComplete`: the participant was unable to tidy-up.
+      It MUST maintain information about the work it was to complete until the coordinator sends it a forget message.

 The LRA follows a similar state model:
 <a name="LRA-state-model"></a>